Matherunner/hldoc/source/duckjump.rst

 Assuming the entity gravity is 1 and the value of ``sv_gravity`` is 800, then we have :math:`t \approx 0.663`.

+The physics for jumping under water has been described in :ref:`sharking`.

 .. _bunnyhop cap:

 Bunnyhop cap